 - ¼ cup melted coconut oil

-- 2 flax eggs (2 tbsp flax meal mixed with 6 tbsp room temp water)
+- 2 flax eggs (2 tablespoon flax meal mixed with 6 tablespoon room temp water)

 - ½ cup melted vegan dark chocolate chips

 - ¼ cup chocolate chunks